 Be careful with some "budget" tablet brands (e.g. Neutab, Hipstreet).
 Unfortunately, we've heard a growing number of complaints about these lower-end models, ranging from WiFi connection issues to screen issues.

-The one manufacturer you should definitely avoid is Azpen, a budget tablet maker.
+The one budget tablet manufacturer you should definitely avoid is Azpen.
 These tablets cycle through a pool of “mac addresses”, which are supposed to be unique, permanent hardware identifiers used for networking.
 These may cause much grief for your networking team since they may configure their firewall using mac addresses.